thesaucecode/meteor-forgot-password/README.md

 - Send a custom forgot password email template using [mandrill](http://mandrill.com/).
 - Define a custom layout for the reset password form.
-- Use Iron router and the default forgot password route.

 ### Install